ax1/a1-server/README.md

 ## Routing

-With routing you can:
+When routing you can:

 - serve static resources and dynamically generated resources.
-- beautify any .html request by removing that extension in the url.
+- beautify any .html request by removing the extension in the url.
-- use plain .js files to process requests, or create REST APIs.
+- use plain .js files to process requests, or to create REST APIs.
 - reverse proxying requests to other servers you trust in.